NVIDIA/warp/docs/_build/html/_sources/modules/functions.rst.txt

    Construct a float32 identity quaternion with zero imaginary part and real part of 1.0

+.. function:: quat_from_axis_angle(axis: vec3d, angle: float64) -> quatd

+   Construct a quaternion representing a rotation of angle radians around the given axis.

 .. function:: quat_from_axis_angle(axis: vec3h, angle: float16) -> quath

    Construct a quaternion representing a rotation of angle radians around the given axis.